-- (1) Through June 30, 2017, the office will increase Medicaid reimbursement to nursing facilities that provide specialized care to residents with Alzheimer's disease or dementia, as demonstrated by resident assessment data as of December 31 of each year.
-Medicaid Alzheimer's and dementia residents shall be determined to be in the SCU based on an exact match of room numbers reported on Schedule Z with the room numbers reported on resident assessments and tracking forms.
-Resident assessments and tracking forms with room numbers that are not an exact match to the room numbers reported on Schedule Z will be excluded in calculating the number of Medicaid Alzheimer's and dementia resident days in their SCU.
-The additional Medicaid reimbursement shall equal twelve dollars (\$12) per Medicaid Alzheimer's and dementia resident day in their SCU.
+(1) Beginning effective July 1, 2003, through June 30, 2014, the office will increase Medicaid reimbursement to nursing facilities that provide specialized care to residents with Alzheimer's disease or dementia, as demonstrated by resident assessment data as of December 31 of each year.
+Medicaid Alzheimer and dementia residents shall be determined to be in the SCU based on an exact match of room numbers reported on Schedule Z with the room numbers reported on resident assessments and tracking forms.
+Resident assessments and tracking forms with room numbers that are not an exact match to the room numbers reported on Schedule Z will be excluded in calculating the number of Medicaid Alzheimer and dementia resident days in their SCU.
+The additional Medicaid reimbursement shall equal twelve dollars (\$12) per Medicaid Alzheimer and dementia resident day in their SCU.
 Only facilities that meet the definition for a SCU for Alzheimer's disease or dementia shall be eligible to receive the additional reimbursement.
-The additional Medicaid reimbursement shall be effective July 1 of the next state fiscal year. - (m) Through June 30, 2017, the office will increase Medicaid reimbursement to nursing facilities to encourage improved quality of care to residents based on each facility's total quality score.
+The additional Medicaid reimbursement shall be effective July 1 of the next state fiscal year.

+(m) Beginning July 1, 2013, through June 30, 2014, the office will increase Medicaid reimbursement to nursing facilities to encourage improved quality of care to residents based on each facility's total quality score.
 For purposes of determining the nursing facility quality rate add-on, each facility's total quality score will be determined annually.
 Each nursing facility's quality rate add-on shall be determined as follows:

-Nursing Facility Total Quality Score Nursing Facility Quality Rate Add-On 0 - 18 \$0 19 - 83 \$14.30 - ((84 - Nursing Facility Total Quality Score) × 0.216667) 84 - 100 \$14.30
+Nursing Facility Total Quality Score Nursing Facility Quality Rate Add-On 0 - 18 \$0 19 - 83 $14.30 - ((84 - Nursing Facility Total Quality Score) \times 0.216667)$ 84 - 100 \$14.30

-- (n) Each nursing facility shall be awarded no more than one hundred (100) quality points as determined by the following eight (8) quality measures: - (1) Nursing home report card score.
+(n) Each nursing facility shall be awarded no more than one hundred (100) quality points as determined by the following eight (8) quality measures:

+(1) Nursing home report card score.
 The office or its contractor shall determine each nursing facility's quality points using the report card score published by the Indiana state department of health.
 Each nursing facility shall be awarded not more than seventy-five (75) quality points based on its nursing home report card score.
 Each nursing facility's quality points shall be determined using each nursing facility's most recently published report card score as of June 30, 2013, and each June 30 thereafter.
 Each nursing facility's quality points under this subdivision shall be determined as follows:

-Nursing Home Report Card Scores Quality Points Awarded 0 - 82 75 83 - 265 Proportional quality points awarded as follows: $75 - [(facility report card score - 82) \times 0.407609]]$ 266 and above 0
+mereuner.
+Buen nursnig hennig s quanty points under ans suburyision shan be determined as fonows.
+Nursing Home Report Card Scores Quality Points Awarded 0-82 75 83 - 265 Proportional quality points awarded as follows: $75 - [(facility report card score - 82) \times 0.407609]]$ 266 and above 0